-NROs each have two Representatives on CRIRSCO.
+NROs each have two Representatives on CRIRSCO, except for PERC, which has three Representatives to acknowledge the number and diversity of its member organisations.
 The number of representatives from each NRO will be reviewed on an annual basis.
 The term of their involvement, and who should replace a current representative are for the NRO to decide.